-Fully waterproof garments are not as able to transmit perspiration as readily as garments that are not fully waterproof and tend not to be as flexible at low temperatures, so choose according to your intended use.
+Fully waterproof garments are not as able to transmit perspiration as readily as garments that are not fully waterproof and tend not to be as soft and flexible at low temperatures, choose according to your intended use.

-The outer layer could be simply that, a weather proof layer of natural or synthetic fibers with no extra insulation, or it could have insulation built in as in the traditional parka.
-Insulating materials for this outer layer could be synthetic or the traditional and arguably still the most effective - natural down.
+Insulating materials for this outer layer where they are used can be synthetic or the traditional and arguably still the most effective - natural down.

 Protect the Extremities with

-Accessories - Head, Fingers and Toes (not forgetting
+- Head, Fingers and Toes (not forgetting ankles, wrists

 The extremities can get very cold very quickly.
 Fingers and toes have a high surface area compared to their volume - this means they lose heat easily and generate and retain heat poorly.
 Particular attention should be paid to keeping them warm.The head can lose up to 20% of the body's heat, in cold weather, the quickest and simplest thing that can be done to warm up is to put on a hat, particularly convenient and useful when taking a rest break after some exertion.